bmislab/DECODED/README.md

 # DECODED
 ## What is bmislab?
 The Brain-Machine Interface Systems Lab (BMISLAB) is a team of researchers led by José María Azorín.
 Our work focuses on human-machine interaction through brain control in order to improve human capabilities in neural rehabilitation.
 This repository is an open source signal processing environment for electroencephalography (EEG) signals running on Matlab.
-This folder contains original Matlab functions from the BMISLAB that have been adapted to the context of the EUROBENCH project, REKINE.
+This folder contains original Matlab functions from the BMISLAB that have been adapted to the context of the EUROBENCH FTSP-2 subproject, DECODED.

 ## Sub-directories
 - /ReadFiles - Folder from which the EEG data will be read to compute the motor imagery and attention index